learning-augmented-algorithms/learning-augmented-algorithms.github.io/_rooms/workshop.md

 ---
-name: Main Workshop in Room 9B
+name: Main Workshop
 ---

-The workshop will be held in Room 9B of Venice International University on San Servolo Island, with the poster session located in the coffee break area.
-For details on transportation to and from the island, please see [the main SIGMETRICS site](https://www.sigmetrics.org/sigmetrics2024/transportation.html).
+The workshop will be held at the Charles B. Wang Center at Stony Brook University (room TBD), and the poster session will be co-located with the other workshops at SIGMETRICS.
+For details on transportation to and from the conference, please see [the main SIGMETRICS site](https://www.sigmetrics.org/sigmetrics2025/transportation.html).